v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/06_0401-Installing the MDM Migration Analysis Tool.md

 2. Right-click the **Start** button and select **Windows PowerShell (Admin)**.

-3. In the PowerShell console, type the following and then press Enter:
+3. In the PowerShell console, type the following and then press **Enter**:
 ```
     Get-WindowsCapability -Name RSAT* -Online | Add-WindowsCapability -Online

 ```
 4. This will install Remote Server Administration Tools (RSAT).
 Wait for the command to complete.
-It may take up to 5 minutes. **Note**: RSAT is required for MMAT to function.
+It may take up to 5 minutes.
+    _**Note**: RSAT is required for MMAT to function._

 5. Close the PowerShell window.